Skip to main content

 6. Financial support documents to show evidence of continued funding—documents should be recent (no more than 6 months old).
 The financial documents should meet the requirements listed on the Financial Affidavit.

 7. A photocopy of your passport photo page—include any other pages that contain the expiration date, extensions, or any biographical information.
-Your passport should be valid for at least 6 months into the future.
+Their passport should be valid for at least 6 months into the future.

 • If the application is approved, USCIS will endorse the new I-20 form and return it to the mailing address listed on the I-539 form.
-The Global Engagement Office will contact you if we receive any updates on your behalf.
-Please also contact the Global Engagement Office when you receive information from USCIS.
+The Global Engagement Office will contact the student if we receive any updates on their behalf.

 Option 3: Remaining Out of Status